-Your guide to working with Strings in Xplan
+Your guide to coding with strings

 Strings themselves may just be bits of text (made up of characters) but that doesn’t mean we can’t do a range of things with them to:

 - manipulate the data;